9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 solving a *class* of problems instead of a single one, we may end up with more widely applicable code.

-When we develop a parallel program, we are always faced with a few \"bad penny\" problems, which turn up no matter what the underlying programming language is.
+When we develop a parallel program, we are always faced with a few "bad penny" problems, which turn up no matter what the underlying programming language is.

 -   Our algorithm quickly becomes obscured by the details of partitioning and communication.
 This makes it difficult to understand code, which in turn makes modifying it risky.
--   Choosing a \"grain size\"---the smallest unit of work parceled out to a core---can be difficult.
+-   Choosing a "grain size"---the smallest unit of work parceled out to a core---can be difficult.
 If the grain size is too small, cores spend so much of their time on book-keeping that a parallel program can easily become slower than a serial counterpart.
 If the grain